OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 To resolve issues, you can [enable runtime logging to capture errors](#enable-runtime-logging) and refer to [Excel's native error messages](#check-for-excel-error-messages).
-Also, check for common mistakes such as [leaving promises unresolved](#ensure-promises-return) and forgetting to [associate your functions](#my-functions-wont-load-associate-functions).
+Also, check for common mistakes such as [leaving promises unresolved](#ensure-promises-return).

 ## Enable runtime logging